tagohd/mono/Talk/Talk - Items/(Talk) BFS 10000.md

 Somehow, they learn they have to go to [[Eeby Deeby]] and defeat [[Emperoress, The|The Emperoress]].
 (So, The Emperoress is The Radiance, not [[CURSED AL]].)
 And then they're able to restore the timeline?
 Idk, that's all I have right now.

 Oh!
 I remembered another idea I had.
-I had mentioned in [[1.
-Plot Overview#^e55ca3]] that maybe [[James Redawić|James]] shouldn't die too soon since he can teach Luke more spells.
+I had mentioned in [[(Talk) 1.
+Plot Overview#^3d7c01]] that maybe [[James Redawić|James]] shouldn't die too soon since he can teach Luke more spells.
 So, what if he lives in the first timeline, but Luke accidentally kills him in *this* timeline?

 [James]: How familiar are you with spells, young one?
 [Luke]: I think I know [[Magic Missile]]?